The Breakdown with Brian Baker

 Reynolds had been a successful working actor for well over a decade before hitting the big time, after appearances on "The Tonight Show" with Johnny Carson gave the public their first real glimpse of a Burt Reynolds who was enormously funny, self-deprecating, and didn't take himself or "the business" too seriously.

-Those "Tonight Show" appearances launched Reynolds into the stratosphere and arguably altered the course of cinema in the 1970s and 80s.
-At a time when Martin Scorsese, Francis Ford Copolla, and Roman Polanski were making dark and gritty masterpieces, Burt Reynolds and Hal Needham were cranking out a non-stop string of action-comedies that made millions of dollars, but more importantly, made going to the movies fun again.
-The critics might have hated him, but the moviegoers who were putting the cash in Hollywood's coffers couldn't get enough.
+Reynolds' "Tonight Show" appearances launched his career into the stratosphere and arguably altered the course of cinema in the 1970s and 80s.
+At a time when Martin Scorsese, Francis Ford Copolla, and Roman Polanski were making dark and gritty masterpieces, Burt Reynolds and Hal Needham were cranking out a non-stop string of action-comedies that made millions of dollars.
+More importantly, those now-iconic films made going to the movies fun again.
+The critics might have hated them, but the moviegoers who were putting the cash in Hollywood's coffers couldn't get enough.

 For a time, no one in Hollywood was bigger than Burt Reynolds.
 Clint Eastwood might be regarded as one of the finest actors and directors of his generation today, but in the early 1980s, even Eastwood attempted to capture a little of the "Reynolds magic" with films such as "Every Which Way But Loose" and "Any Which Way You Can."
 Yes, even Dirty Harry wanted to be the Bandit.